Sch3lp/typesafety-for-productivity-slides/slides/all.md

 At what point in the flow does the error happen? <!-- .element: class="fragment" data-fragment-index="2" -->

 That's right.
 It doesn't.
 It happens outside our application. <!-- .element: class="fragment" data-fragment-index="3" -->

+|>

+Let's fix the bug

+    ERROR: booking code is too long (got 14, should be 8)
+    ERROR: booking code is non numerical

 <|